ryan4yin/nixos-and-flakes-book/docs/best-practices/remote-deployment.md

 Before embarking on remote deployment, a few preparatory steps are necessary:

-1. To prevent sudo password verification failures, either deploy as the `root` user or grant the user sudo permission without password verification.
+1. To prevent remote host's sudo password verification failure, choose one of the following methods:
+   1. Deploy as the remote host's `root` user.
+   2. Add `security.sudo.wheelNeedsPassword = false;` to the remote host's configuration and manually deploy once in advance to grant the user passwordless sudo permissions..
 2. Configure SSH public key authentication for the remote hosts.

 It's advisable to use the `root` user for deployment as it's more convenient and avoids the complexities of sudo permissions.